puto sikwate

 It should not be hard for you to find masareal in supermarkets.
 Just look for that rectangle or square snack wrapped in white paper.
 Didang’s is a famous masareal brand, which has been in the business since 1912.

-These are just some of my favourite delicacies from different municipalities and cities in Cebu.
+These are just some of my favorite delicacies from different municipalities and cities in Cebu.
 Of course, I’m not pushing you to try everything on the list, but if you want to taste authentic Cebuano food, I’m encouraging you to try a few of these local products.

 While exploring Cebu, why not pick up some basic Bisaya words and phrases?
 It’ll be fun to surprise the locals with your Cebuano language skills.